 So, without further ado, the 10 Top Genetic Genealogy Blogs, in no particular order:

 Blaine Bettinger’s “The Genetic Genealogist“

 I really enjoy reading Blaine Bettinger’s blog.
 Each post is carefully written, and I love the tone that comes across in his writing.
 One of my favorite posts by Blaine is one that he wrote a few years ago about small matching segments.

 Kitty Cooper’s Blog “Musing on Genealogy, Genetics, and Gardening“

 Even though she occasionally writes about topics unrelated to genealogy and DNA, the quality of Kitty Cooper’s DNA posts are excellent.
-She covers all sorts of DNA related topics that can help give you new ideas about how to use your DNA to research your family tree and learn more about your DNA relatives, like this one: “Half-sibling or a Nibling?”
+She covers all sorts of DNA related topics that can help give you new ideas about how to use your DNA to research your family tree and learn more about your DNA relatives, like this one, which is one of my absolute favorite: “Half-sibling or a Nibling?”

 Roberta Estes’ “DNAeXplained – Genetic Genealogy“

 On this blog, you’ll find tons of detail-oriented posts that are often thought-provoking.
 I love how she connects history and travel with DNA and genealogy in some posts, and then gets pretty technical in others – like in her post about chromosome mapping.

 This blog is easy to read and covers very helpful topics for the American genetic genealogy researcher, like most of my readers.
 One of her most recent helpful posts is from December 2017, and is called “DNA Analysis: Random is Most Important Factor“.

 Dr. D’s “Dr. D Digs Up Ancestors“